Love playing FreeCell Solitaire!

-The table also features four slots for Foundation Piles in the top right corner, marked with the four suit symbols, and four blank slots for the free cells in the top left corner - these are slots into which a single card can be played and later played back onto the table.
+The table also features four slots for Foundation Piles in the top right corner.
+Four Foundation piles are marked with the four suit symbols and four are blank slots for the free cells in the top left corner.
+The blank cells are slots into which a single card can be put on hold in order to be played back onto the table later.

-The exposed bottom card of each tableau can be moved, either into a free cell or onto an exposed card of value one higher and of the opposite colour.
+The exposed bottom card of each tableau can be moved, either into a free cell or onto an exposed card of value one higher and of the opposite color.

 A sequence, a group of cards arranged in descending numerical order and of alternating colors, can also be moved together if the length of the sequence is no more than 1 + the number of empty free cells.
 For example, if all four free cells are empty, you can move a sequence of five cards, running from a Ten to a Six, onto an exposed Jack.
 The sequence is moved as if it is its highest value card.